 How Does the Procedure Work?

-Aftercare in a frenectomy is equally as simple as the procedure it self.
+Aftercare in a frenectomy is just as simple as the procedure itself.
 The healing period is a week and during that time it’s best to eat soft foods.
 This is because hard foods can make crumbs that might get stuck between the frenulum during recovery.
 So to be safe and avoid infection, make sure your diet for the first 7 days at least consists of soft foods.

 Book a free online consultation with our medical specialists to learn more about frenectomy.